commfish/BSAI_crab_assessments/BBRKC/bbrkc_23f/readme23f.md

 # figures and tables ------
-'figures_tables_create_SAFE.R' in bbrkc22f has figures created with 'gmr' 'Jie_figures_tables_create_SAFE.R' in bbrkc 22f has notes on each figure and what is used to create it, if it's Jie code see "Jie_cmn_files.R"
+'figures_tables_create_SAFE.R' in bbrkc23f has figures created with 'gmr' 'Jie_figures_tables_create_SAFE.R' in bbrkc 23f has notes on each figure and what is used to create it, if it's Jie code see "Jie_cmn_files.R"

 # retrospective run -------------
 Thinking this should be done for a few models to compare with base?
 Try with '-nohess' added to avoid error I'm getting in the resent version of GMACS.
+Performed on all 3 models.
+Ran with "gmacs -nohess" to avoid errors - need to track these down.

 ### retrospective run code is found in folder (here bbrkc_23f) under each models name

+## jitter ----
+Tyler created functions to run jitter code in GMACS and save results, see file 'gmacs_functions.R'

 ## model runs - initial to compare to Jie's ------
 ### Model 21.1b - run 4-14-23; see gmacs.dat -